-Why Does My Teen Need to See a Psychiatrist?
+Why Does My Child Need to See a Psychiatrist?

-A common misconception of teens who abuse drugs or alcohol is that they’re either using these substances because of peer pressure or from curiosity.
-Maybe your child went to a party and their friends were drinking, or trying other drugs and they were just curious to try it out for the first time.
-Or maybe your child felt an intense pressure to fit in with their friends.
+A common misconception of teens who abuse drugs or alcohol is they’re either using these substances from peer pressure or from curiosity.
+Maybe your child went to a party and their friends were drinking, or trying other drugs, and they were simply curious to try it out for the first time.
+Or maybe your child experienced an intense pressure to fit in with their friends.

 This does happen, but another common reason for teens to abuse drugs or alcohol is a developing mental illness.
-Signs of mental illnesses such as depression or anxiety tend to appear for the first time in adolescence.
+Signs of mental illnesses like depression or anxiety tend to appear for the first time in adolescence.

 Mental illnesses may be more common with adolescents than some parents realize.
-In fact, depression is the most common mental health disorder, affecting nearly one in eight adolescents and young adults each year.
+Depression is the most common mental health disorder, affecting nearly one in eight adolescents and young adults each year.